ONLINE VIDEO PIANO LESSONS FOR CHILDREN FROM 3 TO 103!

 As a parent "learn" along with your child so your child sees your interest.
 Do things like having your child tell you how to get to Tick Tock on the computer.

 Anybody Can Play PIANO APPComputer or tablet needed that uses Windows 10.
 A touch screen can be used with or without an attached keyboard or controller.
-An attached MIDI keyboard or controller (as small as 25 keys) is needed with a non-touch screen.
+An attached MIDI keyboard (turn off sound) or controller (as small as 25 keys) is needed with a non-touch screen.
 To subscribe to the Anybody Can Play PIANO app in Windows 10 click here.

 ONLINE PIANO LESSON ONE VIDEOAll Anybody Can Play Piano videos are on youtube.com.